 Number 2: Take Your Time and Curate a Full, New Board

 Pinterest is all about glam.
 When you’re using Pinterest the last thing you want to launch is a bare board.
 To combat this, the next time you get a braingasm and decide to create a new board, keep the new board as a secret board until you can curate enough content to fill out the board.
 This way, you won’t have to worry about someone clicking a half empty board with 3 pins.
 Using a secret Pinterest board will allow you to keep your pretty Pinterest profile robust and in tact.

 This tip also comes in handy when you’re new to Pinterest.
 After you set up a new profile, you typically want to start pinning right away.
 However, it’s easier to take the time to curate full, organized boards.
-Keep your new boards on your new Pinterest profile as “secret” until you get a full board created.
-Then you can make the board public.
-When someone gets to your new profile, you’ll look less like a newbie and more like a polished pinning pro!
+Keep your new boards on your new Pinterest profile as “secret” until you get a full board created with at least 10-15 pins.
+Then, you can make the board public.
+When someone visits your new profile, you’ll look less like a newbie and more like a polished pinning pro!
 Rinse and repeat, at least for your first few boards.